MIG Welding vs TIG Welding: What's the Difference? Skip to content

 #4 Ease

-And finally, MIG welding is simpler to learn and can be mastered after only a few weeks of instruction.
+And finally, MIG welding is simpler to understand and can be mastered after only a few weeks of instruction.
 It's been compared to the "hot glue gun" of welding because all you have to do is pull the trigger to initiate or terminate the weld.
 MIG welders can hold the gun and control it with one hand, making them a better choice for novice welders.
 On the other hand, TIG welding is a specialist technology that calls for the independent use of both hands and one foot.

 Compare products